 Michael: Currently my favorite pieces are the Medusa statue and Hecate statue.
 I really enjoy interpreting themes from mythology in my own style, and I feel that they are informed both by my fine art training and my time in the collectables industry.

-Heather: I adore the little homunculi that Michael has been creating out of bits and pieces of other sculpts.
+Harlow: I adore the little homunculi that Michael has been creating out of bits and pieces of other sculpts.
 I have one hanging out in my living room right now.

 What’s currently inspiring you?
 Music/film/literature/etc.-wise?

-Heather: Instagram!
+Harlow: Instagram!
 We follow so many amazing artists, photographers, and designers on IG, and I find it to be a constant and nearly endless source of inspiration lately.
 As far as film, Guillermo del Toro is always a favorite.
 (He’s also our favorite customer!)